fablabnk/TriggWorkshop/README.md

 It is possible to order pin-headers pre-soldered for a small extra charge - but this a soldering workshop we can use the opportunity to get some much needed practice - we're going to make you work for your Trigg!

-Insert the pin headers into the sockets to use them as a solid base
+1. Insert the long legs of the two pin headers into their corresponding pin sockets, to use them as a solid base
-- place the Raspberry Pi Pico on top
+2. Place the Raspberry Pi Pico on top of the pin headers, with the raspberry facing up
-- start by soldering the corner pin that feels the most comfortable
+3. Solder the corner pins from the top, starting with whichever feels more comfortable
-- now do the opposite corner pin (flip the Pico if it's more comfortable)
+4. Solder all the pins inbetween

 <img src="./Images/pico_front_header_socket.jpg" width="30%">
 <img src="./Images/pico_back_header_socket.jpg" width="30%">